SlickbitTechnologies/ai-menu-generator/README.md

 🧩 **Usage**
 Setting Up Environment Variables:

-- create a .env file in the root of your project and add below two lines, Replace your-api-key with your openAi secret key.
+Create a .env file in the root of your project and add below two lines, Replace your-api-key with your openAi secret key.

 > PORT=8089